imtokky/tray_cpp/README.md

 Tray
 ----
 ## Warning!
-We have not verified Mac or Linux compatibility.
+We have not verified Mac and Linux compatibility.

 Cross-platform, single header, super tiny C99 implementation of a system tray icon with a popup menu.